State of the Union: What to watch as Biden addresses the nation

 If you're not tired of politics when the State of the Union is over, stay tuned for more.
 The opposing party traditionally stages its own response to the speech.
 This year, Republicans chose Sen. Katie Britt of Alabama.
 At 41 years old, she's the youngest female senator and some party leaders hope she could be a rising star.

-But whatever she says, everyone will be waiting to see if Trump has a response of his own.
-With Trump cruising toward his party's presidential nomination, his remarks would help frame the stakes of the election.
+But whatever she says, many will be waiting to see Trump's own response.
+In a post on his Truth Social account, Trump promised to provide "LIVE, Play by Play" commentary on Biden's speech.
+As Trump cruises toward the Republican presidential nomination, his remarks will help frame the stakes of the election.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.